ChakradharG/AuViS/README.md

 # AuViS
 AuViS (Automated Video Summarization) was developed for the final year project of my Engineering curriculum.
 The code takes in a video of one of the supported sports videos and generates highlights of the said video.
-It uses ```YOLOv3``` to detect the location of the scoreboard and a custom trained convolutional nueral network as the OCR to extract the score out of the frame.
+It uses ```YOLOv3``` to detect the location of the scoreboard and a custom trained convolutional neural network as the OCR to extract the score out of the frame.

 <br>